 First published in 2016, it provides a forum for the airing of articles on topics of current legal significance and practical notes on International Law.

-It has carried articles on a broad range of topics of public international law, customary international law, comparative law, international relations, international commercial law, international trade and business, international criminal law, international humanitarian law, supra-national law, EU law, treaties and conventions, human rights, counter-terrorism and security, law of the sea, refugee law, sovereignty and statehood, jurisprudence, and legal philosophy.
-The Perth ILJ has been indexed on the Cardiff Index to Legal Abbreviations.
+It has carried articles on a broad range of topics of public international law, customary international law, comparative law, international relations, international commercial law, international trade and business, international criminal law, international humanitarian law, supra-national law, treaties and conventions, human rights, counter-terrorism and security, law of the sea, maritime law, refugee law, sovereignty and statehood, jurisprudence, and legal philosophy.
+The Perth ILJ has been indexed on the Cardiff Index to Legal Abbreviations, HeinOnline, and on AustLII.

 What we are looking for